Pritam Kotal: Mohun Bagan

+2013–16: First goals and loan spells

 After Pailan Arrows disbanded and before the 2013–14 season, Kotal signed with Mohun Bagan.
 He made his debut for the club on 23 October 2013 against Salgaocar.
 He came on as an 85th-minute substitute for Aiborlang Khongjee as Mohun Bagan won 2–1.
 Kotal scored his first goal for the club on 7 February 2015 against Pune.
 His 77th-minute goal was the only one in a 1–0 victory for Mohun Bagan.
 He scored his second goal of his career, and second of the season on 20 May against Royal Wahingdoh.
 His goal was the first of two as Mohun Bagan won 2–0.
 As well as by providing two goals, Kotal also helped Mohun Bagan to win their first ever I-League title, and thus Mohun Bagan became the first side from Kolkata to win the title, since the inception of league in 2007.
 Kotal played the 2015-16 I-League campaign, and played his first match of the season against Aizawl on 9 January 2016.
 Kotal scored an own goal in that match, thereby Aizawl getting an equalizer.
 But after the final whistle, Mohun Bagan went on to win the match 3–1.
 Kotal played his first continental match on 27 January, when he played the East zone preliminary round 1 match of the 2016 AFC Champions League's qualifying play-off match against Tampines Rovers FC on 27 January 2016, which they won 3–1 after final whistle.
 Mohun Bagan after was redirected to 2016 AFC Cup, when they failed to make it to the group stages of the 2016 AFC Champions League.
 Kotal played his first AFC Cup match against South China AA on 9 March, where they won the match on a big margin of 0–4.
 Kotal later that season left the club on loan for his second spell at FC Pune City, and from there, he went on to play for Atletico de Kolkata in the 2016 ISL season.

+2016–17: Return to Mohun Bagan and departure

 He returned to the club after winning the 2016 Indian Super League title with Atlético de Kolkata for the 2016-17 I-League season in early 2017.
 He scored his first goal for the club that season against Mumbai FC on 8 March 2017, where he opened the scored sheet in the 12th minute of the match, which concluded in a 2–2 draw after the final whistle.
 Kotal played his last match for the club against Chennai City FC on 30 April, which ended 2–1 with Mohun Bagan taking the three points of the match.
 Kotal then left the club to join Delhi Dynamos on a permanent deal.

-Pune City (loan spells)